-Materials and supplies consist of basic office supplies and those inventories used in the repairs and maintenance of water and utility lines of the Company like PVCs, cement, sealant, teflon tapes, etc. Materials and supplies are charged to profit and loss only once used or consumed in the operation.
+Materials and supplies consist of basic supplies and those inventories used in the repairs and maintenance of water and utility lines of the Company like PCVs, cement, sealant, teflon tapes, etc. These are insignificant in amounts and charged to profit and loss only once used or consumed.